amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 To complete this tutorial you will need:

-  - Authorization from the selling partners for whom you are making calls.
+  - Authorization from the selling partners (sellers or vendors) for whom you are making calls.
 See the [Selling Partner API Developer Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md) for more information.

   - An AWS Account.
 This AWS account will be responsible for charges related to receiving notifications.
 If you are not already an AWS customer, you can create a free AWS account.
 For more information, see [AWS Free Tier](https://aws.amazon.com/free).